 the raw power of women wanting to put clothes on their kids' backs...

-On that first day, when I barely knew anyone there, Mehdi and Memory made me feel at home, and as though I could contribute a little bit.
+On that first day, when I barely knew anyone there, Manan and Memory made me feel at home, and as though I could contribute a little bit.

 On the second day, when the rainy muddy afternoon brought on a strong craving for chocolate, Memory handed me a bar of Crunch from her backpack.
 Her gesture meant so much to me, and was filled with more sweetness than made sense in such a small piece of chocolate.
 Minutes later, the sun came up and I was able to snap a photo of the rainbow overlooking that sea, that sea that has become such a source of terror.
 That's the kind of days we had over there: chaotic, sweet, beautiful and heart breaking.

-Over the next few weeks, I became good friends with Mehdi, his wife Mina, and Memory.
+Over the next few weeks, I became good friends with Manan, his wife Mahsa, and Memory.

 One day during lunch, I saw that Memory was reading a book.
 I asked her what it was and when she showed me the cover of The Secrets of Happiness, I had to smile.
 When I asked her if she liked it, Memory said that yes, she did very much - and that she needed to read this sort of things to keep her attitude positive, especially while living in Moria, that terrible, terrible refugee camp.